ThatLukinhasGuy/Oracle-IP-Changer/README.md

 # Oracle IP Changer
-IP Changer for Oracle Cloud for VMs.
+IP Changer for Oracle Cloud VMs.

 ## How to use
 1. Download or clone the repository.